lucasdu2/go-mapreduce/worker-design.md

 file prefix per Map worker.
 For example, instead of the naive mr-X-Y (where X is the Map task index and Y a Reduce task index), we could name the intermediate files for worker N workerN-X-Y. This will keep intermediate files for multiple workers working on the same Map task distinct.
-We then need to pass the completed set of files to the coordinator, which will save them in its intermediateFiles slice.
-Any worker in the future that completes the same Map task will simply be ignored.
+Additionally, since this format is deterministic, we do not need to pass the names to the coordinator in an RPC.
+Instead, the coordinator can simply assume the format and construct the file names itself.

-We should also put these files into a temp directory with Go's ioutil.TempFile and ensure that we clean them up when MapReduce completes.
-This will also help with debugging the program.
+We should also put all these intermediate files into a single separate directory.
+This will make cleanup of these files easier upon MapReduce completion and will also help with debugging the program.

 ## Reduce Execution Component
+Multiple workers can be working on the same Reduce task.
+This results in the same concurrency problem as above, where multiple workers can be writing to the same output file if we do not specify a way to distinguish them.

+We follow the advice of the MapReduce paper by creating a unique temporary output file for each worker.
+When a worker finishes a Reduce task, it will attempt to atomically rename the its temporary output file to the final output file name.
+We rely on this atomic rename to guarantee that only a single, consistent output file will be produced for each Reduce task.